 My Take On Deep Fried Salmon

-Baked or pan fried salmon is my usual go-to when making salmon for dinner.
-Buuuut, last week, I wanted to cook a little outside my comfort zone, and make some deep fried salmon instead.
+Baked or pan fried salmon is my usual go-to, but last week, I wanted to cook a little outside my comfort zone and make some deep fried salmon instead.

 A recipe that's both super yummy and super quick and easy to make, what could be better than that?!

-Honestly, this deep fried salmon recipe is right up there in my list of the best fish dinners ever, alongside this air fryer catfish recipe and this bourbon glazed salmon recipe.
+Honestly, this recipe is right up there in the list of my favorite seafood dinners, alongside this air fryer catfish recipe and this bourbon glazed salmon recipe.

 I can't wait for you to try it and see how good it is for yourself.